icopy-site/awesome/docs/awesome/awesome-delphi.md

 ## Other ##

-* [WMI Delphi Code Creator](https://github.com/RRUZ/wmi-delphi-code-creator).
-Allows you to generate Object Pascal, Oxygene, C++ and C# code to access the WMI (Windows Management Instrumentation) classes, events and methods.
-Also includes a set of tools to explorer and Query the content of the WMI.

 * [Delphi Preview Handler](https://github.com/RRUZ/delphi-preview-handler).
 Preview handler for Windows Vista, 7 and 8 which allow you read your object pascal, C++ and Assembly code with Syntax highlighting without open in a editor